Subgraph Counting in Subquadratic Time for Bounded Degeneracy Graphs: Proofs of Section

-\begin{lemma} Every connected directed acyclical pattern $\vec{H}$ with at most $3$ intersection vertices is either \reducible{\cycle{3}} or $\dtw(\vec{H})=1$. \end{lemma} \begin{proof} If there are $1$ or $2$ intersection vertices then one can construct a valid \dagtree{} $T$ with $\dtw(T)=1$ by finding a source that reaches all the intersection vertices (one must exist or the pattern is not connected) and setting it as the root of $T$ and then connecting all the other sources directly to the root as singleton bags.
+\threeintersections* \begin{proof} If there are $1$ or $2$ intersection vertices then one can construct a valid \dagtree{} $T$ with $\dtw(T)=1$ by finding a source that reaches all the intersection vertices (one must exist or the pattern is not connected) and setting it as the root of $T$ and then connecting all the other sources directly to the root as singleton bags.
 For every pair of sources, their intersection will be a subset of the vertices reachable by the root and hence we will have a valid \dagtree{}.

 If we have $3$ intersection vertices we need to consider the following cases.
 If there is a source that can reach the $3$ intersection vertices then the previous construction will give a valid \dagtree{} with $\dtw=1$.
 Hence, we consider the case where every source at most reach $2$ of the intersection vertices.
 Let $\{u,v,w\} = I(\vec{H})$ be the three intersection vertices, and consider the three pairs $u\mhyphen v,v\mhyphen w,u\mhyphen w$.
 For every source $s \in S(\vec{H})$ we will have that $s$ either reaches one of the intersection vertices or one of the three pairs.
 If only two of the pairs are reachable by the sources then we can construct a \dagtree{} with $\dtw=1$: Let $u\mhyphen v,v\mhyphen w$ be the two pairs that appear, and let $s_1$ and $s_2$ be two sources with $u,v \in \Reachable(s_1)$ and $v,w \in \Reachable(s_2)$, set $s_1$ as the root of the tree and $s_2$ as one of its children, connect every other source to either $s_2$ if they can reach $w$ and to $s_1$ otherwise.